Manuel Moschopoulos: Works

 His chief work is Erotemata grammaticalia (Ἐρωτήματα Γραμματικά), in the form of question and answer, based upon an anonymous epitome of grammar, and supplemented by a lexicon of Attic nouns.
 He was also the author of scholia on the first and second books of the Iliad, on Hesiod, Theocritus, Pindar and other classical and later authors; of riddles, letters, and a treatise on the magic squares.
 His grammatical treatises formed the foundation of the labors of such promoters of classical studies as Manuel Chrysoloras, Theodorus Gaza, Guarini, and Constantine Lascaris.
 As an editor, while making many false conjectures, he was responsible for clearing many long-standing errors in the traditional texts.
 His comments when original, are mainly lexicographical.

+Moschopoulos' treatise on magic squares is dedicated to Nicholas Rhabdas, his contemporary mathematician.

 Other works include an anti-Latin theological pamphlet.
 A selection from his works under the title of Manuelis Moschopuli opuscula grammatica was published by F. N. Titze (Leipzig, 1822); see also Karl Krumbacher, Geschichte der byzantinischen Litteratur (1897) and M. Treu, Maximi monachi Planudis epistulae (1890), p.
 208.